Assessing causal effects in the presence of treatment switching through principal stratification: Bayesian Inference

 \section{Bayesian Inference}

-In our study, inference on principal causal effects is particularly challenging due to the nature of the intermediate variable, which is a time-to-event outcome subject to censoring.
-Because we generally do not observe the principal stratum membership, we have to deal with a large amount of missing data, and the principal causal effects of interest are, in general, either not or only partially identified.
-We propose to face the identification and estimation issues using a flexible Bayesian parametric approach, which is often preferred in principal stratification analysis where inference involves techniques for incomplete data \cite[e.g.,][]{MatteiMealli2007, JinRubin2008, JinRubin2009, ZiglerBelin:2012, Schwartz11, Kim_et_al_2017}.
-Conceptually, the Bayesian approach does not require full identification \citep{lindley1972bayesian}: Bayesian inference is based on the posterior distribution of the parameters of interest, which is derived by updating a prior distribution via a likelihood, irrespective of whether the parameters are fully or partially identified, and it is always proper if the prior distribution is proper \cite[e.g.,][]{Gustafson2010}.
-Nevertheless, in finite sample, posterior distributions of partially identified parameters may be \textit{weak identifiabible} in the sense that they may have substantial region of flatness \cite[e.g.,][]{ImbensRubin1997, Schwartz11}.
-Another appealing feature of the Bayesian approach is that it allows us to deal with all complications -- missing data, truncation by death, censoring -- simultaneously in a natural way.
-Moreover, in Bayesian analysis inferences are directly interpretable in probabilistic terms.
+In the Concorde trial, inference on the PCEs is particularly challenging due to the nature of the intermediate variable, which is a time-to-event outcome subject to censoring.
+Since we generally do not observe the principal stratum membership, we have to deal with a large amount of missing data, and the PCEs of interest are either not or only partially identified.
+We propose to use a flexible Bayesian parametric approach, which is often adopted in principal stratification analysis where inference involves techniques for incomplete data \cite[see, e.g.,][]{MatteiMealli2007, JinRubin2008, JinRubin2009, ZiglerBelin:2012, Schwartz11, Kim_et_al_2017}.
+Conceptually, the Bayesian approach does not require full identification.
+Bayesian inference is based on the posterior distribution of the parameters of interest, which is derived by updating a prior distribution via a likelihood, irrespective of whether the parameters are fully or partially identified, and it is always proper if the prior distribution is proper \cite[e.g.,][]{lindley1972bayesian, ding2018causal}.
+Nevertheless, in finite samples, posterior distributions of partially identified parameters may be \textit{weak identifiable} in the sense that they may have a substantial region of flatness \cite[e.g.,][]{ImbensRubin1997, Gustafson2010, Schwartz11}.
+Another appealing feature of the Bayesian approach is that it allows us to deal with all complications -- missing data, truncation by death, and censoring -- simultaneously in a natural way.
+Moreover, in Bayesian analysis, inferences are directly interpretable in probabilistic terms.
+The following subsections introduce and discuss a specific parametric model, and Web Appendix E details the description of our Bayesian principal stratification approach.
+Nevertheless, it is worth noting that alternative model specifications, possibly with a different parameterization, can be used, also depending on the specific substantive setting.
+The principal stratification method we propose is general and does not rely on any particular model.